abhijiths1998/Zshoes_Case-Study/README.md

 * XgBoost

 ## Outcome
-Sucessfully built a predictive model based on random forest algorithm which will help in making an app for price prediction/recommendation
+Sucessfully built a predictive model based on XgBoost algorithm which will help in making an app for price prediction/recommendation